Naud14/Data_Science_IoT_Project/README.md

 ![photo](https://user-images.githubusercontent.com/124690871/231871128-2c9e056c-06bb-4b84-a2ab-4a5740b06123.png)

-In this image above you can see the interaction between the raspberry pi (the server), your router, and the device you are opening the website on (the client).
+In this image above (the data-pipeline) you can see the interaction between the raspberry pi (the server), your router, and the device you are opening the website on (the client).
 You are hosting the website on you raspberry pi, it will function as a server.
 You can access the server (the local host) by searching the ip-adress and the right port on your mobile-phone or laptop if you are connected to the same network.
 This is what we call a LAN environment, a Local Area Network.
 This means that the network connects computers and other devices located in a locally restricted area (your network) in such a way that they can communicate with each other.
+So the data is stored at the Raspberry Pi.
+When a device wants to open the project, it makes connection to the WIFI, uses the ip address of the Raspberry and the data is transferred through the WIFI from the Raspberry to your device.

 ### IoT-link
 This whole course is about the internet of things.
 It describes physical objects (or groups of such objects) with sensors, processing ability, software and other technologies that connect and exchange data with other devices and systems over the Internet or other communications networks.
 In this case we use the Raspberry Pi to set up a local host, upload our django project to it, and be able to access this django project from every device connected to this network.